Chair: Johan Steyn, senior manager, Enterprise Quality Assurance, Nedbank

 Dr Aimee van Wynsberghe, assistant professor of ethics and technology at TU Delft (Netherlands) and president of the Foundation for Responsible Robotics

 With robotics and AI used for industrial applications, humanitarian relief, and healthcare aid the world has entered the robotics revolution.
 As with the introduction of any new technology society must acknowledge the risk for negative implications alongside the promises of good.
 Developments in autonomy and machine learning are rapidly enabling AI systems to decide and act without direct human control.
 This evolution in machine autonomy demands greater human responsibility.
 This involves, among other things, transparency and the capacity to explain decisions made by an algorithm.
 This also means making choices about the kinds of decisions algorithms will make.
 This talk will delve into some of the ethical issues raised through the wide spread use of AI and robotics in various sectors (e.g. HR, factories, transportation, and healthcare) and how putting human values at the core of AI systems calls for a mind-shift of researchers and developers.
 The future of AI and robotics - what this will look like and how it will happen - requires some reverse engineering and ethics can help determine a path towards a future worth wanting.

-Fabio Mione, head of NIC and Strategic Execution, Nedbank
+Fabio Mione, Head of Projects and Strategic Execution for Nedbank Integrated Channels

 Moderator: Dr Jacques Ludik, president and founder of the Machine Intelligence Institute of Africa; CEO and founder of Cortex Logic

 Panelists: Dr Michael D Grant, chief technology officer, DataProphet

 Wikus Combrinck, general manager business intelligence competency centre, Tracker South Africa